Online Bespoke Workshops

-Here are a selection of the Bespoke sessions we have recently run :
+Here are a selection of Bespoke sessions we have previously run :

 Placements with Small to Medium sized Enterprises & Innovation in Placement Assessment